-Wired lighting controls have their roots in 0-10 volt analog systems where DC voltage is varied from 0-10 volts across a pair of wires to control the illumination output of the fixture.
-These systems were simple to maintain and operate, but could be difficult to implement due the large number of wires required.
-0-10 volt control paved the way for digital controls such as DALI and DSI that are used widely today for lighting control, but newer lighting systems that are IP-based are gaining interest in the market.
+Have their roots in 0-10 volt analog systems where DC voltage is varied from 0-10 volts across a pair of wires to control the illumination output of the fixture.
+These systems were simple to maintain and operate.
+But could generally be difficult to implement due the large number of wires required.
+0-10 volt controls paved the way for digital controls.
+DALI and DSI are used widely today for lighting control, but newer lighting systems that are IP-based are gaining interest in the market.

-For example, Ethernet communications for lighting control is becoming more common and will likely accelerate, as it provides both data communications and power via Power-Over-Ethernet.
-An added benefit to PoE-based control is that just a single Category 6 or 6A cable can be run to each lighting fixture rather than multiple cabling systems for power and control.
+For example, Ethernet communications for lighting control is becoming more common and will likely accelerate.
+It can provides both data communications and power via Power-Over-Ethernet.
+An added benefit to PoE-based controls is that just a single Category 6 or 6A cable can be run to each lighting fixture rather than multiple cabling systems for power and control.